 What Is a Digital Signature?

-When you hear the term “digital signature,” what comes to mind?
-Perhaps you think of an electronic scribble on a touchscreen, or maybe you’re imagining something much more technical.
-Right from the outset, let’s delve into the core question: What is a digital signature?
+When you hear the term “digital signature,” perhaps you think of an electronic scribble on a touchscreen, or maybe you’re imagining something much more technical.
+Let’s delve into what a digital signature is and the role it plays in cybersecurity.

 eSignature and digital signature are both methods employed for signing documents electronically, but they differ significantly in their underlying technology and security features.
 An eSignature, or electronic signature, encompasses any electronic method used to sign a document.
 This can range from typing your name at the end of an email or clicking an “I Agree” button on a website to using a stylus or finger to draw your signature on a touchscreen device.